How To Use AI To Become a Better Writer

 You can use AI to boost your writing in ways that don’t even involve words, too.
 If you have a great blog post that you’re ready to publish, but aren’t finding the right stock image, you can explore using AI.
 A number of AI writing tools—including Jasper, Gemini, and ChatGPT—have the ability to generate images.

-Once you know how to prompt an AI image generator, you can create all kinds of graphics—including ones that are sized for social media posts, blog headers, and more.
+Once you know how to prompt an AI image generator, you can create all kinds of graphics—including images that are sized for social media posts, blog headers, and more.

 13. Get feedback on your writing skills